 Through a partnership and a generous donation from Missouri Farmers Care, Missouri 4-H offers a 4-H Feeding Missouri/Drive to Feed Kids matching grant.
 Proposals will be accepted from January 1 to March 31, for projects/events occurring between January 1 and April 30.

 In order to be considered for a match grant, proposals must:

-Projects and events must be youth-driven, related to the 4-H Feeding Missouri/Drive to Feed Kids Campaign.
+- Projects and events must be youth-driven and related to the 4-H Feeding Missouri/Drive to Feed Kids Campaign.

-Demonstrate receipt of matching funds or in-kind contributions.
-Grant monies must have at least 100% match funds.
-For example, $100 grant request must show $100 in matching funds or in-kind contributions such as labor, materials, supplies or donation.
+- Demonstrate receipt of matching funds or in-kind contributions.
+Grant monies must have at least 100% matching funds.
+For example, $100 grant request must show $100 in matching funds or in-kind contributions such as labor, materials, supplies, or donation.

-Include a public relations plan.
-Describe how your group will work with the media and other community information sources to recognize 4-H, MU Extension and Missouri Farmers Care.
+- Include a plan to share your work with others (i.e., newspaper, social media, etc.).
+Describe how your group will recognize 4-H, MU Extension and Missouri Farmers Care.

 A final report must be submitted by May 31.
 Items included in the final report will be:

-Final reports will be emailed to [email protected], or mailed to Anne Reeder, 1110 S. College Ave.
+Final reports will be emailed to [email protected] , or mailed to Maria Calvert, 1110 S. College Ave.
 Columbia MO, 65211